mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

 Running ccpp_prebuild.py
 =============================

-Once the configuration in ``ccpp_prebuild_config.py`` is complete, the ``ccpp_prebuild.py`` script can be run from the top level directory.
-For the SCM, this script must be run to reconcile data provided by the SCM with data required by the physics schemes before compilation and to generate physics caps and makefile segments.
-For the :term:`UFS` Atmosphere host model, the ``ccpp_prebuild.py`` script is called automatically by the ufs-weather-model build system when the :term:`CCPP` build is requested (by running the :term:`CCPP` regression tests or by passing the option CCPP=Y and others to the ``compile.sh`` script; see the compile commands defined in the :term:`CCPP` regression test configurations for further details).
+Once the configuration in ``ccpp_prebuild_config.py`` is complete, the ``ccpp_prebuild.py`` script can be run from a specific directory, dependent on the host model.
+For the SCM, this is the top level directory, i.e. the correct call to the script is ``./ccpp/framework/scripts/ccpp_prebuild.py``.
+For the :term:`UFS` Atmosphere host model, the script needs to be called from subdirectory ``FV3/ccpp``, relative to the top-level ``ufs-weather-model`` directory.
+In the following, we use the SCM directory structure.
+Note that for both SCM and :term:`UFS`, the ``ccpp_prebuild.py`` script is called automatically by the build system.

 For developers adding a CCPP-compliant physics scheme, running ``ccpp_prebuild.py`` periodically is recommended to check that the metadata provided with the physics schemes matches what the host model provided.
-For the :term:`UFS` Atmosphere, running ``ccpp_prebuild.py`` manually is identical to running it for the SCM (since the relative paths to their respective ``ccpp_prebuild_config.py`` files are identical), except it may be necessary to add the ``--suites`` command-line argument.

 As alluded to above, the ``ccpp_prebuild.py`` script has six command line options, with the path to a host-model specific configuration file (``--config``) being the only required option:

  |  ``-h, --help``         show this help message and exit
  |  ``--config``           ``PATH_TO_CONFIG/config_file``      path to CCPP *prebuild* configuration file